holidayextras/holidayextras.github.com/_posts/2017-07-10-spreadsheet-reader.md

 6)  The formatted pricing event is then sent onto another pub/sub topic, from which it can be subscribed to by multiple services.
 Currently, there are three subscriptions at this stage: a historical data store (so we can query past data), an operational data store (which can be accessed by internal services such as Search API) and our Extranet price processor microservice.

-7) The Extranet price processor microservice listens for new pricing events, and when one is found that it is interested in, it sends this message onto the Extranet.
+7) The price processor microservice listens for new pricing events, and when one is found that it is interested in, it sends this message onto the Extranet.
+The Extranet is a portal we have opened to a restricted group of hotel suppliers, which they can use to manage their own rates.
+We are using the Extranet in this solution as one of the functions it performs is to create a file and send it to a SFTP for upload into our reservation system.

 8) From this message, Extranet creates a pricing file, which can then be automatically imported into our reservation system (where prices are currently held and queried by internal APIs).
 Once in the reservation system - and subject to web caching - the price will appear on our site when a customer makes a search.